ethereum-optimism/specs/specs/experimental/admin-and-auth.md

       - All `ProxyAdmin` `onlyOwner` functions.
       - All `DisputeGameFactory` `onlyOwner` functions.

-   This Safe has a threshold of 1 and is owned by the Security Council Safe.
+   This safe has a threshold of 2, and is owned by two other Safes:
+      1. The Security Council Safe.
+      2. The Foundation Upgrade Safe.

 1. **The Guardian Safe:** This Safe is in charge of _liveness_, meaning it should control any action which may cause a delay in the finalization of L2 states, or in the settlement on L1 resulting